 Fairbanks has a huge First Friday culture.
 If you happen to be in town on the First Friday of a month , it’s a thing worth doing.
 The look below shows an example what to wear when visiting galleries or other stores participating in the event.
 You can find further outfit insprirations to dress for First Friday at the link.
 Check the News Miner for participating places.

 In Fairbanks, nearly everything goes style-wise.
-However, to not look like a tourist avoid long sleeve and long leg hiking clothes with hiking boots.
-If you have to wear them, roll the sleeves and legs up and style them with flip flops on a warm and sneakers on a rainy day.
+However, to not look like a tourist, avoid long sleeve and long leg hiking clothes with hiking boots.
+If you have to wear them, roll the sleeves and legs up, and style them with flip flops on sunny, and sneakers on rainy days, respectively.

 Photos of me: G. Kramm